pearsonca/scala-commsim/index.md

 random graphs.

 When we start to delve into what the event data say, the inadequacy becomes apparent.
+If we think from what the data are first, login and logouts to hotspots, we can imagine the associated human activity that produces this data, and then put some boundaries on that image by comparing it to data.

-We can start with the typical user session length, about 70 minutes.
+We can start with the typical session length, about 70 minutes.
 That seems
 reasonable: we can imagine mixing the coffee-shop-email-checking set with the public-library-job-hunting set.
-Examining our intuition, however, yields what should be unsettling results: roughly ten percent of the entries have zero duration sessions.
+Maybe some weekday versus weekend use.
+But if we dig any further, we find what should be unsettling results: roughly ten percent of the entries have zero duration sessions.
 What does that mean?
-Around one percent have a duration greater than a twelve hour working day.
-Does it make sense to treat those sessions as a \"person\" that can meet with others?
+More bizzarely, around one percent have a duration greater than a twelve hour working day.
+Does it make sense to treat either of those sessions as a \"person\" that can meet with others?

+If our starting point is some extant network, we can hope that the authors were
-Maybe the authors of the original paper were careful: they noticed these oddities, highlighted them, and provided an alternative network time series filtering out high and zero session duration events.
-Was that the right thing to do?
-These event data, which in this scenario are only being published as a network time series, would have to be checked against ground truth to answer that.
-Maybe the times are just reporting errors - not usually possible to get out convenience-sourced datasets like the Montreal data, since investigating would rapidly make them inconvenient for the supplier.
-Maybe the times are real outcomes of uncommon cases, like people that live above their storefronts and use their business hotspots for personal machines as well, or partial system unavailability for the zero duration sessions.
+careful: they noticed these oddities, highlighted them, and provided an alternative network time series filtering out high and zero session duration events.
+That is better than nothing, but which is the right one to use?
+The event data would have to be checked against ground truth to answer that, since maybe the times are just reporting errors.
+It is unlikely, however, that authors using convenience-sourced datasets, like the Montreal data, since investigating would rapidly become inconvenient for the supplier.
+Alternatively, the researchers might have gone to some of the locations in the dataset, and directly observed behavior for comparison to the dataset.
+For the Montreal data, they would have needed some specialized equipment (*e.g.*, connection sniffers) and planned to visit multiple locations for a few weeks, and so on and so forth.
+While the prospect of a working vacation in Montreal is no doubt appealing to some, what we want to emphasize is the reality of the nit details that apply to validating any convenience data.
+A reality that makes so-called convenient data rapidly annoying.

-Lots of options (and thus opinions) in there.
-Nor have we gotten into the other oddities in the source (*e.g.*, the number of locations that have one vistor ever).
-Before we can ever treat this series of events as serious scientific data, let alone reduce to a network representing social contact, we would need to do some serious empirical follow-up.
-Then we would need to do some careful modeling of human activity to see if we could get a model of the activity we want - in this people visiting locations, some together and some not - to reproduce these events.
-At that point, we would have a suitable basis to start modeling covert member behavior.
+And this is just the first of many oddities in the source (*e.g.*, the number of locations that have one vistor ever indicates that just about everywhere in Montreal must be going out of business).
+As stated, Before we can ever treat this series of events as serious scientific data, let alone reduce to a network representing social contact, we would need to do some serious empirical follow-up.
+We are certain that what we find is that these oddities are rarely actually dismissable (and even in the case   of measurement errors, may needed to included in simulation as well), but they may represent cases that are far outside how our covert group will present.
+Thus, given this thorough follow-up, we would need to do some careful modeling of human activity to see if we could get a model of the activity we want - in this people visiting locations, some together and some not - to reproduce these events.
+At that point, we would have a suitable basis to start serious modeling of covert member behavior, which could then be synthetically added to the dataset, and finally an network-based.

 We, unfortunately, are only theorists working with a third-hand, unpublished dataset and a deadline, so that careful work is implausible.
 Instead, we have use supposition about what